Frequently Asked Questions

 How do I pursue an independent concentration?

 If you are absolutely convinced that your academic interests cannot be served adequately by any existing departmental concentration or certificate program, you may apply to be an independent concentrator.
-This would require you to devise a rigorous and coherent program of studies with the support and mentorship of at least two faculty advisers (from different departments).
-You would submit your proposal to the Office of the Dean of the College by April 1st of your sophomore year.
+This requires you to devise a rigorous and coherent program of studies with the support and mentorship of at least two faculty advisers (from different departments).
+You should schedule a preliminary consultation with your residential college dean once you have developed your proposal.
 Further information about the program is available here.

 What is a “departmental representative” and how will I interact with this person?

 The departmental representative (or “dept rep”) in an academic department is responsible for all matters related to the undergraduate curriculum and the progress of undergraduate concentrators.
 This person will be your main adviser, or will coordinate your advising by other members of the department.
 If you have any question related to the curriculum, departmental course requirements or independent work requirements of your department, you should consult this person, whose contact information is available on the department’s website.

 You will begin to choose departmental courses when you declare your concentration — in the spring of freshman year for B.S.E. students, or the spring of sophomore year for A.B. students.
 At that time, you will have an opportunity to attend open houses sponsored by many departments and to consult with the faculty in the department who are designated advisers for students majoring in the department.
 This person is often, but not always, the departmental representative, who will approve your course selections before you enter them into TigerHub.

 How do I seek an extension for my junior independent work or senior thesis deadline?